-Effective January 1, 2007, the Company adopted the provisions of ASC 740, "Income Taxes."
-ASC 740 (previously FIN 48, "Accounting for Uncertainty in Income Taxes") clarifies the accounting for uncertainty in income taxes recognized in the Company's financial statements in accordance with ASC 740, "Income Taxes," and prescribes a recognition threshold and measurement process for financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
+The Company applies the provisions of FASB ASC 740, "Income Taxes."
+ASC 740 clarifies the accounting for uncertainty in income taxes recognized in the Company's financial statements in accordance with ASC 740, "Income Taxes," and prescribes a recognition threshold and measurement process for financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 ASC 740 also provides guidance on de-recognition, classification, interest and penalties, accounting in interim periods, disclosure and transition.